 When it comes to compliance, the HR department should be able to hold employees accountable for their actions as a best practice.

-Not only that this makes the workplace safer and more efficient, but it also evens out the “playing field” for each and every employee in the company.
+Not only does this make the workplace safer and more efficient, but it also evens out the “playing field” for each and every employee in the company.

 Sanctions, termination, and resignation

 As much as everyone hates to go through sanctions, terminations, and resignations, companies and their respective HR departments (or HR outsourcing partners) should still have best practices in place.

 From due process to complete documentation and clearance, the HR department should be able to handle these objectively.